bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/silent-payments.md

 Yeah, I think that'd be awesome.
 Yeah, and I think there's a lot of fun, you know, to me, there's a lot of fun design space around silent payments, right?
-It's not just, you know, you know, I have I have this dream in my head someday that we'll have like usernames for Bitcoin.
+It's not just, you know, I have this dream in my head someday that we'll have like usernames for Bitcoin.
 And it kind of feels like, yeah, we could start thinking about like, what would the UX and design around a username be for something like a silent payment address.
 Another thing that I'm really excited in starting to do is reach out to exchanges and talk to them about it, about how exchanges could start doing silent payment support.
 Instead of sending to a static address to deposit your money to the exchange, you can now have a silent payment address that's unique to you.